Scroll down for selected seat details

 What's your refund policy?

 We recognize that things come up and plans change.
-We are willing to provide a full refund for tickets if a request is made via email to email@example.com before the day of travel.
+We are willing to provide a full refund for tickets if a request is made via email to firstname.lastname@example.org before 11pm CT on Saturday, July 29.
 After that point, no refunds will be given.

 Should I book today or wait until closer to the trip date?

 Book as soon as possible, today if you can.
 Once this bus fills up, we close off ticket purchases and even though we'd love to have you travel with us, we have to say no if we don't have the room.
 For previous bus trips, we have often needed to start a waitlist and have not been able to accept many riders from it.
 It's often impossible to add extra buses at the last minute (we have tried before!) even if we have enough people to fill one.
-Book now.
+If you want to come to Nebraska from Minnesota for the March to Give KXL the Boot, please book as soon as you can to guarantee a seat!